Liverpool Parks Police History ‘Timeline’

 After the disbandment of the Liverpool Parks Police the council decided not to lock the gates at various parks.
 A procedure that had been enacted each day of the week since Victorian times – then many of Liverpool’s parks were locked one hour after sunset by the police officers stationed at the park including the city’s larger parks of Stanley and Walton Hall Park.

 Within three years of the disbandment of Liverpool Parks Constabulary, the closing of the Police Office and the gate policy being implemented, a murder took place of a local boy in Stanley Park.
-It was the first known murder to be recorded in the parks history from it’s opening in 1870.
+This was the second known murder of a child in STANLEY PARK since it opened.
+In APRIL 1883, a boy aged three months was found dead – MURDER was the outcome of the investigation.

 The murder of a local boy John Anthony Noon of City Road Walton took place in the winter of 1975.
 Public outrage within the Community and the City followed and the question asked by the people of Liverpool was: